Getting Started With CI/CD for Data Science Pipelines

 4. Create a new branch (Code -> Branches -> New Branch)

 • GPU runners are available for Premium and Ultimate users.
-If enabled, edit .gitlab-ci.yml and change the value of TRAIN_RUNNER to a GPU runner (i.e. saas-linux-medium-amd64-gpu-standard).
+If enabled, edit .gitlab-ci.yml and change the value of TRAIN_RUNNER to a GPU runner (e.g. saas-linux-medium-amd64-gpu-standard).

-• Change n_trials to a new value between 10 and 20.
+• Let’s make a change so that we have something to commit.
+Change n_trials to a new value between 10 and 20.

 • For the commit message enter train notebooks/training_example.ipynb.
 This will tell the GitLab that you want to execute the training CI pipeline on the training_example.ipynb notebook found in the notebooks directory.
 Commit the change.
 Edit Config